jdevfullstack-projects/StudentGradingSystem/README.md

 logging.level.root=WARN
 ```

-As you can in the application properties, for this project to work, make sure
+As you can see in the application properties, for this project to work, make sure
-you have MySQL installed in your computer with `gradingSystem` database.
+you have MySQL installed in your computer with `gradingSystem` database and
+create `student` table with initial data.

 Now, the time zone was configured twice, first in JDBC and second, in server env.
-Without this, it may cause errors if the time zone is not properly configured.
+Without these settings, errors may occur.

 ## Q&A